zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/adw-loading/README.md

 ## Copy Data from Object Store to Autonomous Database Tables ##
 Before data is copied, the tables and objects need to be created in ADW.
 In this lab you will create the target objects.

-1. Download the sql script to create the tables for your ADB instance [here](files/adw-loading.sql).
-Open up the file in notepad.   _(Remember to click the back button to return to this window)_ This script will be used to create the tables and constraints.
+1. Download the sql script to create the tables for your ADB instance **[here](files/adw-loading.sql)**.
+Open up the file in notepad from your desktop.   _(Remember to click the back button to return to this window)_ This script will be used to create the tables and constraints.

 2. Copy and paste the commands in your SQL Developer Web worksheet area overwriting any existing commands.